lukehutch/tiny-reactive-dataflow/README.md

 ### Overview

-Create all dataflow nodes as (optionally `async`) functions, or as lambdas, and register them:
+Create all dataflow nodes as (optionally `async`) functions, or as "named lambdas", and register them:

 ```javascript
 // Function syntax: